thk123/se4be-website/index.md

 This seminar can be adjusted by reviewing some of your existing code to see the kind of problems that your experiencing and focusing on the techniques that will apply to your code base.
 Get in touch today to start learning how to write better code.

+#### Technologies

+The examples will be in Python, but the techniques can be applied to any programming language.

 ### Code Review

 A code review process involves having one developer review another developers changes to the source code before it is submitted.
 It is a key step to ensuring that code is readable and tested.
 It also serves to reduce the "bus factor" of the project.
 It also upskills developers on code writing techniques for free.